IndraTeja/OldWomanCreek/Deliverables/AudienceProfile/AudienceProfile.md

 _Strengths & weaknesses_:

-Since the site offers hiking, overlooking and visitor centers, visitors, scientists and people who interest estuarine ecosystems can watch close-up of the varieties of species based on habitat preferences.
-The existence of Old Woman Creek is to provide the opportunities for scientists and visitors to observe and track how the climate change affect the species choosing their habitats.
+Since with so many types of habitats, Old Woman Creek is protected as State Nature Preserve and National Estuarine Research Reserve, which is also served as a field laboratory that provides lots of opportunities for scientists to study the naturally functioning system and how the natural affect the organisms.
+For visitors, they can learn about the Great Lakes, Lake Erie water problems, northern Ohio weather and its effects on the estuary, and diverse habitats found on the preserve.

 _Culture_:

-Old Woman Creek is a rich research site for education from primary school to graduate level study and offers the opportunities to the individuals and organizations who are interesed in estuarine ecosystems.
+Old Woman Creek is a rich research site for education from primary school to graduate level study and offers the opportunities to the individuals and organizations who are interesed estuarine ecosystems can watch close-up of the varieties of species based on habitat preferences.

 **Data capabilities (maturity/literacy)**: